JonConstantine01/100-days-of-code/log.md

 **Today's Progress**: Working on the admin pages, meanwhile checked some open source projects and explored listmonk and on topics about creating a mailing server

 **Thoughts**: Easy to focus and work when someone's not breathing in your neck.

+---

+### Day 14: July 22, 2025

+**Today's Progress**: Worked on Deploying something via heroku, thanks to github, stuck on it for 5 hours, deleted countless apps, destroyed databases, only to realize in the end, the mistake was in procfile.

+**Thoughts**: felt like a win figuring it out but sad for the lost time.